 This course offers practical training in the complex issues and field skills needed to engage in humanitarian work.
 Students will gain familiarity with the concepts and international standards for humanitarian response.
 While providing a solid theoretical foundation, the course will focus on practical skills such as conducting rapid assessments, ensuring field security, and interacting with aid agencies, the military, and the media during humanitarian crises.

-The course culminates in a required three-day intensive humanitarian crisis field simulation (GHP 518)at Harold Parker State Forest in North Andover, MA, from 9am on Friday, April 28, through 3pm on Sunday, April 30, 2017.
+The course culminates in a required three-day intensive humanitarian crisis field simulation during 27-29 April 2018.
 Students will camp for two nights in the forest as part of an aid agency team responding to a simulated international disaster and conflict.
 Student teams will carry out rapid assessments, create a comprehensive humanitarian aid plan, and manage interactions with refugees, officials, and other humanitarian actors.
 Students will face challenges that test their subject knowledge, team skills, creativity, and grit.

 • Humanitarian response community and history